Hacklahoma/discord-bot/README.md

 To run this project first run `npm install`.

-Before being able to run the bot, you will need to have the config.json file that includes the bot's token.
+Before being able to run the bot, you will need to have the .env file that includes the bot's token.

-To start this project, run `node .`
+To start this project, you will need to first build it run `npm run build`, and then run `npm run dev` to run the compiled bot.